ccdarvin/Machine-Learning/README.md

 All the code has been written by me and it is different from the one in the course, but it is based on the course.

+## Update

+In this repository just the first and second courses are available, the third course is not available because this content is as articles or tutorials on entredata.org[https://entredata.org]